 How do I request a council collection?

-To request a special collections please use the contact details at the bottom of this page.
+To request a special collections please contact Dudley Council Plus on 0300 555 2345.
 Requests for next day pickup can be done if the calendar allows and request is logged before 4pm on day of request.

 Where do I leave my items for collection?

 A collection date will be confirmed with you when you call.

 - Bulky items to be outside of property on day of collection appointment.
 You must leave your items in an accessible location outside the property, but not on the public highway (i.e. road or path).